 In fact, native app development proves to be a good choice for a variety of reasons below:

 Most users trust apps that they find on the app repositories.
 Native apps are available on all major app repositories of the Play Store and Apple Store.
 In 2016 alone, about 87% of all mobile internet traffic went to native apps.
 This trust can be gained only if you launch a native app instead.

 When developing a native application, the developers collaborate with a third party, whose help is sometimes needed and have open-source APIs and code extracts on their official sites.
-They make a developers life easier.
+They make the developer’s life easier.
 Going native implies interaction with different platforms throughout the native app development process.
-As a result, they have several versions of the application perfectly suiting each of chosen platforms.
+As a result, they have several versions of the application perfectly suiting each of the chosen platforms.

 Native app users can continue to use the app despite no internet connection.
 Games, organizers, planners, and navigators can work offline because their content has already been downloaded.
 In HTML5, the in-browser caching is supported but you’re still not as free as with a native app.

 Hybrid applications add a new layer that bridges non-native code to native features.
 Since they use third-party plug-ins, security is not always assured.
 This might increase the chances of hackers gaining unauthorized access to a user’s data.
 Native applications are considered more secure than hybrid apps for numerous reasons which include the fact that they are able to leverage platform-specific built-in security features.
 Multi-factor authentication, certificate pinning, and fine-grained authorization and risk checks coded in the application allow secure transfer and ownership of data.